-During fiscal year 2016, Safe Kids received approximately 70% of total unrestricted and temporarily restricted contributions from four donors.
-During fiscal year 2015, Safe Kids received approximately 78% of total unrestricted and temporarily restricted contributions from four donors.
+During fiscal year 2018, Safe Kids received approximately 89% of total unrestricted and temporarily restricted contributions from five donors.

-Contributions receivable consisted of amounts due from four donors and five donors that comprise approximately 100% of total contributions receivable, as of June 30, 2016 and 2015, respectively.
+Contributions receivable consisted of amounts due from four donors that comprise approximately 100% of total contributions receivable as of June 30, 2018.